greendeilab/iScience_2024_Green/INSTALLATION and RUN.md

 <h1>Prerequisites</h1>

-<h1>Part 1</h1>
+Before you can start the workflow below, you'll need to setup your local environment.
+Thankfully, all you need is a version of anaconda and git (miniconda works as well).
+You can download anaconda at the following <a href="https://www.anaconda.com/download">link</a>.
+Additionally, you can install git from <a href="https://git-scm.com/downloads">here</a>.

+Once you have these installed, complete the following steps:

-1. Pull up your terminal on your local computer and ensure that git and anaconda is installed (if you have a windows machine, you'll have a separate terminal called 'Anaconda Prompt').
-You can do this by running the following commands:
+1. Pull up your terminal on your computer and ensure that git and anaconda is installed (if you have a windows machine, you'll have a separate terminal called 'Anaconda Prompt').
+You can verify installation by running the following commands:
     > git --version<br/>
     > conda --version

 2. If this is your first time using git, change the username and email on your machine with the following commands (the email should be the one you used to create your github account):

     > git config --global user.name "Your name"<br/>
-    git config --global user.email yourname@email.com
+    > git config --global user.email yourname@email.com

 3. Clone the repository by running the following command:
     > git clone https://github.com/greendeilab/iScience_2024_Green.git

     - You may need to specify your username and password.
 In this instance, the username is your github account name and the password is a personal access token.
+If you're not familiar with access tokens, they're essentially secret values that you can use to authenticate yourself.
+These are highly confidential and should not be shared with anyone.
 To create this token, go to:
         -  Settings > Developer Settings > Personal Access Tokens > Tokens (classic) > Generate New Token

 4. Navigate to the folder you just downloaded and go into /src